Boyhood

 biological

-This important mamalian knowledge has been passed down
+This important mammalian ability has been passed down

-are won only by the suffering and dying out of millions, over many
+suffering and dying out of countless individuals, over many

 generations.
 Natural selection is a

 tedious and costly process of trial and error.
-But that is
+Still, that is

 teach their young.
-Among humans, teaching engages the individual
+Teaching may engage the individual

 unfamiliar

-territory, in devising ways to deal with new situations.
-Within
+territory, by working out ways to deal with new situations.

 each

-individual life, a mind creates abilities in exactly the same way
+individual life, a mind creates new abilities in a way

 can a